You Are Here: Home › Rules of Table Tennis › Room Size Requirements

 However, it's also important that you have the right...

-It's also important that there's adequate ventilation because any condensation will make the floor slippery and will cause the ball to slide off the racket if you're using reverse rubber.
+It's also important that there's adequate ventilation because any condensation will make the floor slippery and will cause the ball to slide off your racket if you're using reverse rubber.

 If there are any air conditioning units, you'll also need to ensure that they don't cause any air currents which will deflect the flight of the ball.